Fermat-ORG/fermat-framework/README-GUI.md

 ### Walllet

-A Wallet is a GUI Component that allows a user to carry out financial transactions like send and receive bitcoins using different plug-ins that Fermat offers through Modules.
+A Wallet is a GUI Component that allows a user to carry out financial transactions, like send and receive bitcoins, using different plug-ins that Fermat offers through Modules.
 Each Module Wallet has a partner, that is; there is a one on one relationship between a wallet and a module.

 ### Sub-App

-A SubApp is a GUI Component that allows a user to carry out non-financial operations , such as creating identities within the platform , administrative tasks , etc. using the various plug-ins that Fermat offers through Modules.
+A SubApp is a GUI Component that allows a user to carry out non-financial operations, such as creating identities within the platform , administrative tasks, etc. using the various plug-ins that Fermat offers through Modules.
 Generally they serve to complement the functionality of the wallets .
 Each SubApp has an associated Module, there is a one on one relationship between SubApps and Modules.

 <br>